judell31/discord-bot/README.md

 deployed to a friends discord server.
 Jenkins is used for deploying the bots produciton code.
 The production code is in a private repo.
+This repo will serve as safe public code with all private information removed.